gmullerb/basecode/README.md

   * extraParams[1]: Show run number and time (true or false, default: true).

 > [1] Based in [Gradle Daemons](https://docs.gradle.org/current/userguide/custom_tasks.html#worker_api).
-> [2] If do it other way , it will possible need 2 consoles for doing this.
+> [2] If do it other way, it will possibly need 2 opened consoles for doing this.
 > [3] Every 10s Code is check this can be change.
 > [4] When setting one, you should set both.